 - bathroom utensils, such as toothbrushes, combs, and brushes

-- directly to other people’s hands
+- other people’s hands

 - kitchen and bathroom surfaces

 To diagnose a pinworm infection, a doctor may use the following: